The Cheeky Monkey Media Blog

 Firstly, it’s essential to see how your website tests for mobile.
 Google’s put together a sweet mobile assessment tool you can check out for free.
 Even if you do well on that quick Google assessment, reaching out to a professional agency to do a website audit is still recommended.
 The pros will be able to put together a report with potential improvements and features to enhance your mobile experience.

 Make sure you’re moving your site into 2020.
 Let’s get you back with the times.
 Let’s toss away our Sony Discmans and Nokia 3310s and start listening to Spotify on our Galaxy S10+.
-With smartphones on the way to eclipse desktop as the primary tool for web browsing, you’ve got to ensure the experience is memorable.
+With smartphones on the way to eclipsing desktops as the primary tool for web browsing, you’ve got to ensure the experience is memorable.
 Create a positive, responsive experience across all screens.
 In return, you’ll create a rippling impact across your revenue, your users, and your brand.